wadehuber/codeexamples/c/c0/README.md

 - MacOS: You can run gcc from the command line [Video](https://youtu.be/qOchFxcstXU)
 - Linux: make sure you have gcc installed

-[Video - Compiling & Running C code](https://youtu.be/6O12bPrdwWE) walks through the process of compiling & running a C program under the Windows Sybsystem for Linux (Ubuntu).
-The process is similar with Cygwin (other than the executable is called a.exe & you the command to change to a drive is ```cd drive:*``` where drive is the drive letter you want to change to).
+[Video - Compiling & Running C code](https://youtu.be/6O12bPrdwWE) walks through the process of compiling & running a C program under the Windows Subsystem for Linux (Ubuntu).
+The process is similar with Cygwin (other than the executable is called a.exe & you the command to change to a drive is ```cd drive:*``` where the drive is the drive letter you want to change to).
 The process is also similar to Linux or MacOS, other than the part about navigating to the folder with the code.

 ## Introductory examples